sleepingevil/react-ssr-data-provider/README.md

 app.get('*', async (req, res) => {
   const myDataContext = {} as DataContext;
+  /*
+     Wrap your application with your DataProvider and define the functions that fetch data during server-side rendering, e.g.: calling a microservoce direcly within the VPC network
+  */
   const renderedApp = renderToString(<MyDataProvider dataContext={myDataContext} providers={{ getGreeting: (name) => Promise.resolve(`Hello ${name} from the server side.
 I'm probably doing an internal service or database call without going through the internet.`) }}>
     <App />
   </MyDataProvider>);

+  /*
+    dataContext.getScript() will return a string, containing a <script></script> that you need to inject into your HTML, so the client-side DataProvider can use the pre-fetched data from the server.
+This will make your first client-side data fetches lighning fast.
+  */
   const dataScript = myDataContext.getScript ? await myDataContext.getScript() : '';

   res.send(`<!DOCTYPE html>